There Are Worse Fates Than Humane Euthanasia

 Know that the euthanasia process is the same as when you euthanize your own pet at the end of their life - the dog is with humans, given one injection to go into a deep sleep, then another to stop their heart.
 It is incredibly sad and disappointing to euthanize a healthy, adoptable animal but the process is humane.

 We cannot save them all, with the current overpopulation numbers.
 It is impossible.
 Some people hold sentiment that life, no matter what, is still better than death.
 I disagree.
-Below are 10 situations I believe to be worse fates for a dog than being humanely euthanized.
+Below are 10 situations we believe to be worse fates for a dog than being humanely euthanized.

 1. STARVATION alone, on the streets, with no food or in a neglectful home which does not feed